Sons of Neptune

 The Sons of Neptune was a group of colonial sailors directly associated with and on whom the Sons of Liberty may have been based.
 They were active before and during the American Revolution.
-Among those affiliated with the Sons of Neptune are John Lamb, John Morin Scott and Issac Sears.
+Among those affiliated with the Sons of Neptune are John Lamb, John Morin Scott and Isaac Sears.
 The Sons of Neptune began to defend themselves against trade restrictions imposed by the British.
 They were involved in the Stamp Act Crisis, the Townsend Acts, and the Boston Tea Party.